-Swinging Gate formations (16-4): Guidance on positions for Swinging Gate formations during try and field goal downs.
+Swinging Gate formations (17-2): Guidance on positions for Swinging Gate formations during try and field goal downs.
+Also, it adds position-specific guidance for Line Judge and Umpire.

-Two-minute timeout (18-4): Procedures for the crew during the two-minute timeout in varsity games.
+Two-minute timeout (19-4): Procedures for the crew during the two-minute timeout in varsity games.

-Good Sportsmanship Reporting (25-4): Instructions for completing reports for good sportsmanship.
+Good Sportsmanship Reporting (26-4): Instructions for completing reports for good sportsmanship.

-Foul Codes (Section 29): A listing of foul codes to assist with foul reports and general reference and communication among officials.
+Foul Codes (Section 30): A listing of foul codes to assist with foul reports and general reference and communication among officials.